oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 type](#BuiltInTypesfordefiningVocabularyTerms) `Edm.ModelElementPath`.
 Its
 argument is a [model path](#PathExpressions).

-The value of the model element path expression is _path_ to the model element, not its instance value.
+The value of the model element path expression is the path itself, not the instance(s) identified by the path.

 ::: {.varjson .rep}
 Model element path expressions are represented as a string containing a